 How common is social engineering?

-Social engineering is one of the most popular cyber attack techniques because of its effectiveness.
-When it comes to cyber security, employees are the weakest link; studies have repeatedly shown that one of the biggest cyber security risks is employee negligence.
+Social engineering is one of the most popular cyberattack techniques because of its effectiveness.
+When it comes to cybersecurity, employees are often the weakest link.

 Developers regularly provide software updates to address performance issues or improve software and will supply separate patches to address specific security vulnerabilities they've found.
 Applying these patches is vital for closing known security gaps.